atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 opened the door[she had hiredi
 '\
-a maicl fervant, though Smith had lent her a footman to waif at her rout— —
+a maicl fervant, though Smith had lent her a footman to waif at her rout--—
 #
 in bounced Mrs. jefferson.. ^ > ■<
 0